 Scholarships offered by the government

-Normally, the scholarship holders are exempt from the payment of the university tuition fees.
+Normally, scholarship holders are exempt from tuition fees.
 Most of these scholarships last for three, six, or nine months.

 - educational qualification required by the chosen institution